Abe404/RootPainter3D/painter/README.md

-# to run
+# TODO explain how to run the client.
-fbs run

-# to build installer
-fbs clean

-fbs freeze

-fbs installer